Your browser does not support iframes.

 The MHRD in a letter dated January 19, 2017, had declared that only those candidates who have passed 10+2 with minimum 50% marks in PCM and also in aggregate will only be eligible for admission to B.Arch courses.

 In doing so, the MHRD removed the provision of ‘or any other equivalent exam’ from the eligibility criteria which was the case earlier.
 So, for the time being diploma candidates are ineligible to appear in the exam.

 The latest news is the COA has written a letter to the MHRD to review its decision and allow diploma candidates with Mathematics to appear in the exam.
 It has contested that diploma candidates are taught relevant architecture subjects at the diploma level.
 Further, to summarily reject the candidature of diploma candidates will severely affect their careers.

 To read the letter written by Council of Architecture to MHRD - Click Here

 Circular for eligibility released by Council of Architecture (dated August 7, 2019) - Click Here

-From this academic year, NATA will be conducted twice a year - first attempt will be held on April 14 and second on July 7.
+From this academic year, NATA will be conducted twice a year - first attempt was held on April 14 and second on July 7.

 Candidates can appear in one or both the attempts.
 If the candidate appears in both attempts, then best of the two scores will be considered.